matdombrock/turtlelab/README.md

   -s, --skipIntro       Skip the intro
   -t, --hideTurtle      Hide the cursor
   -o, --noLoop          Do not loop the program
-  -b, --noDebug         Do not show debug messages
+  -a, --autoClose       Automatically close the program when done -b, --noDebug         Do not show debug messages
   -v, --volume <volume> Set the volume
   -m, --mute            Mute the sound